Having regular maintenance performed on your Building Automation System (BAS) equipment is important and necessary.

 More Severe Equipment Breakdowns

-Not taking care of a building automation system opens the door for little issues to creep up and grow into large issues.
-These large issues take much more time, parts and money to fix.
-Further, the time that the system is offline may be a crucial time that can’t be made back up.
+Not taking care of a building automation system opens the door for little issues to creep up and grow into much bigger ones.

 Energy Inefficiency and Increased Costs